 Bilateral deep brain stimulation of the ventral intermediate nucleus (Vim) of the thalamus may be considered medically necessary in patients with disabling, medically unresponsive tremor in both upper limbs due to essential tremor or Parkinson disease (PD).

 Disabling, medically unresponsive tremor is defined as all of the following:

-Based on peer reviewed literature there is insufficient evidence to support the safety and effectiveness of deep brain stimulation (DBS), additional controlled studies with larger number of subjects are required to evaluate the role of DBS for thees conditions and therefore is considered investigational, including but not limited to the following indications:
+Based on peer reviewed literature there is insufficient evidence to support the safety and effectiveness of deep brain stimulation (DBS), additional randomized clinical trials or controlled studies with larger number of subjects are required to evaluate the role of DBS for thees conditions and therefore is considered investigational, including but not limited to the following indications:

 The use of cerebellar stimulation/pacing is considered investigational.
 Based on peer reviewed literature there is insufficient evidence to support the effectiveness of cerebellar stimulation/pacing on health outcomes and is therefore considered investigational.

 United Parkinson’s Disease Rating Scale (UPDRS): UPDRS is a universal scale of Parkinson’s disease (PD) symptoms and it was created to comprehensively assess and document the exam of the patient with PD and be able to compare it with patient’s future follow up visits, or to communicate about the progression of the PD symptoms in each patient with other neurologists.

 The UPDRS is made up of the 1) Mentation, Behavior, and Mood, 2) ADL and 3) Motor sections.
 These are evaluated by interview.
 Some sections require multiple grades assigned to each extremity.
 A total of 199 points are possible.
 199 represents the worst (total) disability), 0--no disability.